ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 .. include:: diagrams/pyansys_namespace_diagram.rst

-Previous structure leads to the following namespace when executing the import
+The previous structure leads to the following namespace when executing the import
 statement:

 .. code:: python